jayminDarji2003/tmdb-challenge/README.md

 ### 7. What standards should I adhere to?

 Feel free to adopt any industry-standard folder structure or libraries that align with best practices.

+### 8. What will be considered a plus point?

+Using the latest features of the Nextjs 13/14 (Server Functions, Suspense, Lazy, Error Boundries, Caching).